EdinHas26/CoolDialog/README.md

 ```

 #### ii.
 Get views from dialog_layout.xml
 In order to let you customize the layout to your needs there is option to get layout views and call view methods as you wish.
-In order to do this you have these functions at your service:
+To do this you have these functions at your service:

 - `.getFirstTextView()` - retrieves TextView
 - `.getSecondTextView()` - retrieves TextView